shagunmer08-creator/MAJOR-PROJECT/README.md

 6. Exit
 Enter your choice:

-Learning Outcomes
+Learning Objectives

-By completing this project, the following programming skills are demonstrated:
+This project was developed to strengthen the following concepts:

-Working with file I/O in C (fopen, fprintf, fgets, remove, rename)
+Understanding and using file handling in C

-Implementing modular programming using header files
+Modular programming with header and implementation files

-Creating and using custom data structures
+Secure input handling using strings and buffers

-Handling strings and user input safely
+Use of structures and function decomposition

-Using randomization functions (rand() and srand())
+Logic building with menu-driven systems

-Future Improvements
+Future Enhancements

-Edit flashcard functionality
+Planned Feature	Status

-Timer-based quiz mode
+Edit flashcards	Planned

-Difficulty-based categorization
+Difficulty-based levels	Planned

-Export flashcards to PDF or CSV
+Export flashcards to CSV or PDF	Under consideration Statistical performance tracking	Under consideration GUI version using GTK or C++ Qt	Future scope Conclusion

-Graphical user interface version using external libraries
+The Flashcard Learning System is a functional learning aid built using core concepts of C programming.
+Its modular structure, persistent storage mechanism, and interactive interface make it a good example of applied programming fundamentals and practical problem solving.